geodesignhub/GDHDiagramDCF/README.md

 After having set the asset class and the intended use of the diagram, this module  can then compute the services requried for that asset to maintain

 ![alt text][logo3]

-## Financial Analysis

-This module of the plugin deals with Financial Information associated with the diagram.
-It is focused on the capital investment associated with the diagram.

-![alt text][logo2]

-You can enter the following parameters for a diagram:

-1. Capital Expenditure / Initial investment needed to build the asset.
-2. Start year for the investment and the end year which is the time it will take to build the asset.
-3. Expected Annual Revenue once the asset has been built.
-4. Annual Operating expenditure to run the asset e.g. in employee salaries, fees, taxes etc.
-5. Annual SGA (Sales, General, and Administrative Expenses) associated with the asset.
-6. Expected cashflow growth generally inflation or you can set any percentage e.g. if you expect the prices to increase by 5%.
-7. Finally WACC is the rate at which you can get a loan for your investment, normally these are interest rates or a number higher than the current interest rate.

 [logo]: https://i.imgur.com/npgPPTm.jpg "Geodesignhub Diagram Discounted Cash Flow"
 [logo2]: https://i.imgur.com/E82qisZ.jpg "Geodesignhub Diagram Discounted Cash Flow"